Ddave82/dodash-unraid-template/README.md

 ## ⚙️ How to use

 1. Add this template repository to your Unraid Community Applications settings.
-2. Search for **DoDash** in the Apps tab.
+2. Open the **Apps** tab in Unraid and search for **DoDash**.
-3. Install and configure container settings (e.g., ports, volume paths).
+3. Install and configure container settings (e.g., ports and volume paths).

-## 🧾 Features
+## ✨ Features

-- Multiple to-do lists with custom names
-- Tasks with completion tracking
 - Dark mode UI
+- Multiple to-do lists (create, rename, delete)
+- Tasks (add, complete, delete)
+- Completed tasks appear greyed out and can be cleared
-- Color picker for custom themes
+- Color customization with a built-in picker
-- Responsive layout for desktop & mobile
+- Responsive design (desktop & mobile)